PDLT-University-of-York/test-split-site/docs/ultra/reuse-original-content.md

 ## Bulk copying from Original to Ultra: NOT recommended

-These structural differences mean that while it is technically possible to copy content in bulk from Original to Ultra sites, it generally creates quite a mess.
+These differences mean that while it is technically possible to copy content in bulk from Original to Ultra sites, it usually creates quite a mess.

 Each individual item on an Original page is copied into Ultra as separate pages, nesting can be very disrupted, and you’ll also copy over any old content that isn’t needed anymore.
 Bulk copied content will also appear outside of the template structure.